pratik-2707/Hackoverflow_2021/README.md

-STEP 2 ::   IN htdocs folder you have o make a parking folder and there all the uploade files should be present C:\xampp\htdocs\parking
+STEP 2 ::   IN htdocs folder you have to make a parking folder and there all the uploaded files should be present C:\xampp\htdocs\parking
+// dowload the parking folder and paste it in htdocs folder of xampp folder

 STEP 3 ::  after this type "localhost/parking/" in google